Brenterino/argus/argus-deploy-template/README.md

 ahead of any other service so the DB can come up in time to be connected to.

 ## Changes for Production

+[docker-compose-prod.yml](docker-compose-prod.yml) is set up to represent a configuration similar to what would be used in production.
+This file will be referred to as `docker-compose.yml` for the rest of this section.

 This is not an exhaustive list of all changes that will make the configuration **production-ready**, but they are the minimum required/recommended changes.